ZeroDeth/derekkedziora.github.io/_posts/2016-10-22-pm_systems.md

 #### Project Management and Personal Productivity

 **Key Concepts**
-- How is workflow and productivity managed at your company?
+- How are workflow and productivity managed at your company?
 - Is this system <u>domain specific</u> or not?
 - Can professional project management systems be applied to your personal life?